mastercodersaif/mastercodersaif/README.md

 - 👋 Hi, I’m @mastercodersaif
 - 👀 I’m interested in making websites
 - 🌱 I’m currently learning JavaScript
-- 📫 You can reach me at discord
+- 📫 You can reach me at discord through the link on my page
 - 😄 Pronouns: He/Him/His